Here are ten fun and interesting things about Huskies you may not know…

 2. Siberian Huskies would rather lick you than bite you

 A Husky’s behavior is typically fun-loving and energetic.
 They do not make good guard dogs.
-In fact the presence of somebody is likely to excite them and invite play, rather than protect.
+In fact, the presence of somebody is likely to excite them and invite play, rather than protect.
 They are great with kids and, if you can keep up with their energetic nature, can be great family pets.

 3. Siberian Huskies are fast

-Huskies were bred to pull sleds and hunt, and need a lot of exercise to fulfill this need in domestic environments.
+Huskies were bred to pull sleds and hunt, and need a lot of exercises to fulfill this need in domestic environments.
 Unleashed they can run 30mph, which is why lead training is so important, and having them off-leash is sometimes frowned upon, or at least risky.
 Huskies have been bred to run for long periods of time across the wilderness.
 You might have trouble keeping up.

 4. Siberian Huskies shed a lot

-And by a lot we mean A LOT!!
+And by a lot, we mean A LOT!!
 Luckily their grooming requirements are quite minimal and shedding only happens once or twice a year.

 5. Siberian Huskies are escape artists

 Their nature to be out and about can play havoc if left alone unattended for periods of time.
-Huskies will work independently to find a way out of the yard, so you better make sure the latches can not be undone.
+Huskies will work independently to find a way out of the yard, so you better make sure the latches cannot be undone.
 Playing with your Husky, especially from an early puppy stage, will help satisfy some of that itch to move about.

 6. Siberian Huskies thrive in both cold and warm climates

 Originating from Siberia the Husky can survive in extreme cold down to minus 70 F. They can also live quite happily in warmer environments, sub-tropical and even tropical where their coat insulates them from the heat.
-However you do need to be aware that they need more water and may not do so well with extended, vigorous exercise sessions.
+However, you do need to be aware that they need more water and may not do so well with extended, vigorous exercise sessions.